-Admission to the professional program in architecture is competitive and begins after completion of lower-division requirements (see "Admission" below, and "Degree Requirements," page 204).
-The professional program includes two years of upper-division study leading to the Bachelor of Science in Design (with a major in Architectural Studies) and two years of graduate study leading to the Master of Architecture (see "Upper-Division Professional Program" below).
+Admission to the professional program in architecture is competitive and begins after completion of lower-division requirements (see "Admission" below and "Degree Requirements," page 120).
+The professional program includes two years of upper-division study leading to the Bachelor of Science in Design and two years of graduate study leading to the Master of Architecture (see "Upper-Division Professional Program" on this page).